thuSkywalker/Devguide/book/advanced-snapdragon_camera.md

 sudo apt-get install libyaml-cpp-dev
 ```

-To install OpenCV, flash the package (where to put?) to the snapdragon and install it using
+To install OpenCV, copy the package (where to put?) to the snapdragon

 <div class="host-code"></div>